-The service provided must reasonably be expected to improve symptoms associated with the member's diagnosis, whether secondary to illness, disease, injury, or deficits in functioning, and consistent with generally accepted standards of medical practice.
-These standards of medical practice include credible scientific evidence published in peer-reviewed medical literature, generally recognized by the appropriate medical community, physician specialty Society recommendations, and other relevant factors.
-The treating provider or physician should provide timely, appropriate, and evidence-based treatment (where available).
-New Directions expects that treatment provided in an inpatient, residential, partial hospital, or intensive outpatient service setting will include active medication adjustments.
+Treatment: The service provided must reasonably be expected to improve symptoms associated with the member's diagnosis, whether secondary to illness, disease, injury, or deficits in functioning, and consistent with generally accepted standards of medical practice.
+These standards of medical practice include credible scientific evidence published in peer-reviewed medical literature, generally recognized by the appropriate medical community, physician specialty society recommendations, and other relevant factors.
+The treating provider should provide timely, appropriate, and evidence-based treatment (where available).

+Medications: New Directions expects that treatment provided in an inpatient, residential, partial hospital, or intensive outpatient service setting will include active medication adjustments.
 If no medication is prescribed during these services, the treating provider or physician must document and present the rationale, consistent with evidence-based practices.

-Every clinical practice guideline recommends that family members and other support systems participate in the member's treatment.
-New Directions expects that the treating facility and attending physician or professional provider make every reasonable effort to involve and coordinate care with the member's family and support system.
+Support System: New Directions expects that the treating facility and attending physician or professional provider make every reasonable effort to involve and coordinate care with the member's family and support system.
 This includes providing or referring for necessary family therapy.

-Clinical practice guidelines also recommend coordination of care with other medical and behavioral professionals.
-New Directions expects that the treating facility, attending physician, and/or professional provider make every reasonable effort to coordinate care with the member's current treating providers (therapist, psychiatrist, primary care physician, etc.) and the patient's previous treating providers, when available and appropriate, or upon readmission.
-This should be pursued whenever there is a substantial change in the member's condition, or approximately every two months, whichever occurs first.
+Coordination of Care: New Directions expects that the treating facility, attending physician, and/or professional provider make every reasonable effort to coordinate care with the member's current treating providers (therapist, psychiatrist, primary care physician, etc.) and the patient's previous treating providers, when available and appropriate, or upon readmission.
+This should be pursued whenever there is a major change in the member's condition, or approximately every two months, whichever occurs first.

-Active discharge planning is vital to prevent readmission to higher levels of care and to improve community tenure.
+Discharge Planning: Active discharge planning is vital to prevent readmission to higher levels of care and to improve community tenure.
 The treating facility and attending physician or professional provider should begin discharge planning at admission and continue throughout the treatment period.
 To be effective, the discharge plan should be developed in conjunction with the member and the member's family and support systems.
 The treating facility and attending physician or professional provider should address the member's continuing care needs (ambulatory appointments, medications, etc.) and any economic and transportation issues, referring to community-based resources or services, as needed.

-New Directions does not endorse nor use a "fail first" policy.
-A "Fail first" practice requires members to fail treatment at a less intensive level of care as the sole determinant to qualify for benefit approval at a higher intensity level of care.
-Each and all New Directions' benefit determinations are based upon the clinical information submitted by care providers who are cognizant of the member's clinical situation, which is then reviewed with New Directions Medical Necessity Criteria.
+No Fail First Policy: New Directions does not endorse nor use a "fail first" policy.
+A "fail first" practice requires members to fail treatment at a less intensive level of care as the sole determinant to qualify for benefit approval at a higher intensity level of care.
+All New Directions' benefit determinations are based upon the clinical information submitted by care providers who are cognizant of the member's clinical situation, which is then reviewed with New Directions Medical Necessity Criteria.